naofumi/first_try/README.md

 ### React side

 The React side builds a JavaScript file that contains the "react-side" application.

-When this JavaScript is loaded in the "container" application, it is inserted into any elements with a `data-root` attribute.
+When this JavaScript is loaded in the "container" application, the `App` component is rendered inside any elements with a `data-root` attribute.
-CSS is also loaded.
+CSS is also loaded from the "react-side" application.

-The build will generate a manifest file so that the container application can look up the filenames of the latest versions.

 ### Hotwire side

-Hotwire is a combination of HTML and JavaScript.
+Unlike React, which uses JavaScript to render HTML, Hotwire requires both HTML and JavaScript files (and of course CSS).
 We need to pull in both.

 The container application will pull in HTML from the "hotwire-side" application using `turbo-frames`.
-This will require CORS settings, which are provided in `vercel.json` for Vercel deployment.
+Cross orgin Turbo Frame requests require CORS settings, which are provided in `vercel.json` for Vercel deployment.
 The container application will also pull in the JavaScript and CSS from the "hotwire-side" application.

-The build will generate a manifest file so that the "root" application can look up the filenames of the latest versions.

-Both Turbo and Stimulus both assume that they are run under a global scope.
+Both Turbo and Stimulus assume that they are run under the global scope.
 If we have two micro-frontends that both pull in Stimulus independently, then we could run into cases where Stimulus actions are being called more than once.
-To prevent this, both Turbo and Stimulus should not be built in the bundles.
+To prevent this, both Turbo and Stimulus should not be built into Vite bundles.
-Instead, they should be hosted on an asset server and be imported.
+Instead, they should be hosted on an asset server and imported.

 ### Root: Container app

 This container application will pull in the files required for showing the "react-side" and the "hotwire-side" micro-frontends.
-It will first read the manifest files from the frontends and request the latest file versions.
+It will first read the manifest files from the respective frontends and request the latest file versions with digests in their filenames.

-The container application has an elementary client-side router to switch between pages depending on the browser URL.
+The container application has a simple client-side router to switch between pages depending on the browser URL.
 Each page will pull in the micro-frontends that it needs.

-In addition to the vanilla JavaScript version of the root application, we also have a React version ("root-react").

-### Root-React: Container app in React

-This is basically a copy of the "container" application, but we have added client-side routing and a bit of polish.

-Find a description of the client-side routing below.

 ### Client-side routing